 Consultation & treatment at Nova IVF Fertility

 Padmavathi heard about Nova IVF Fertility from a neighbour’s relative, who had been successfully treated at Nova.
 She gathered courage and walked into one of the centres in Bangalore.
 She was overweight and hirsute but determined to have a child at any cost.
 Upon examination, it was clear that all she had was PCOS, where she was not forming and releasing oocytes on her own.
 Post further investigation, she was put on medication to reduce her insulin resistance.
 This is something that is commonly seen in patients with PCOS.

-She was encouraged to lose at least 5-10 % of her body weight and was asked to return to the clinic, with her husband.
+Dr Aviva Pinto Rodrigues, IVF specialist, encouraged her to lose at least 5-10 % of her body weight and was asked to return to the clinic, with her husband.
 5 months later, after having lost 12 kilos, she returned to the clinic.
 This time around, feeling a lot more confident and happy, and for the first time in many years, she had 2 menstrual cycles on her own.

 At this point the couple was advised to go forward with an IVF/ICSI.
 She underwent a cycle of IVF for which multiple eggs were retrieved, and embryos were formed and frozen.
 In a subsequent cycle, 2 embryos were transferred, and she conceived, but ended up with an early miscarriage, a common complication associated with PCOS.

 Finally, in the 3rd frozen embryo transfer cycle, she conceived again and today she is the proud mother of a healthy baby.